 In either form, tweezers are used to project and trade market reversals.

-The Tweezer Top Pattern — Pros & Cons
+The Tweezer Top Pattern — Pros and Cons

 Similar to all other technical indicators, tweezer tops have a distinct collection of pros and cons.
 Listed are a few of the most prominent.